Filipino Nurse Canada Immigration via Express Entry 2026

 Landing in Canada with PR does not immediately allow you to practice nursing.
 You need:

-- Submit your NNAS Advisory Report to the provincial nursing regulatory body (CNO in Ontario, CARNA in Alberta, BCCNM in BC)
+- Submit your NNAS Advisory Report to the provincial nursing regulatory body (CNO in Ontario, Alberta's current nursing regulator, BCCNM in BC)

 - Complete any required bridging education or competency assessments